ale-depi/urca/docs/source/index.rst

 rounds repeating the same structure.
 This is the most important skeleton of the cipher.

-However, it is frequent to have some changes in the first round or even in the last one.
+However, it is frequent to have some changes in the first round and/or in the last one.
 When this occurs in some design, it is important to say what is and what is not a round.
-Think about Speck [simon-speck-2015]_, PRESENT [present-2007]_ and AES [aes-2003]_.
+Think about Speck [simon-speck-2015]_, Present [present-2007]_ and AES [aes-2003]_.

-They represent three important cases.
+They represent three different cases.

 #.
 Speck is word oriented and has not corner cases.
 Its implementation is
    suitable for any word size, unless constraints on parameters are met.
 #.
-PRESENT is a bit oriented cipher.
+Present is a bit oriented cipher.
 Note that there is a final XOR with the
    key, meaning that the last round is different from the other ones.
 Moreover, in order to be compliant with the reference implementation, some constraints on the parameters should be met (e.g. the key must be 5/4 or 8/4 of the